CiscoDevNet/virlutils/README.md

   children:
     mygroup:
       hosts:
-        router1:
+        branch-router:
-          ansible_host: 172.16.252.6
+          ansible_host: 192.0.2.1

 ```

-**NOTE:** if the ansible_group key is not specified for a node, that node will not be included during
+**NOTE:** if the ansible_group tag is not specified for a node, that node will not be included during inventory generation.
+Additionally, CML needs to know each node's management IP address before it will be placed into the inventory file
-inventory generation.

 #### Cisco Network Services Orchestrator